Christophercrane/chris-crane/README.md

 ![Alt text](https://raw.githubusercontent.com/Christophercrane/chris/master/images/Copy%20of%20Spagetti%20Western%20Sundown%20on%20Easter.jpg "Optional title")

-Welcom to my repository.
+### Welcome to my repository.
+Here you wil find a collection of impomrant code and enablement documents.

+Sometimes a good old fasion deck really is the best way to communicate.

 You can use the [editor on GitHub](https://github.com/Christophercrane/chris/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.